-Forging a deeper connecting with their land and their people, each summer Discover
+Forging a deeper connection with their land and their people, each summer Discover

 Armenia participants embark on an incredible three-week journey filled with sightseeing,